D'Bora

 D'Bora Lippett is an American female dance artist.
-She was previously a member of the all-female rap group, Mercedes Ladies.
+She was previously a member of the all-female rap group, Mercedes Ladies, from the Bronx.
+In Mercedes Ladies, Lippett was known as "Baby D".

+Music career

-D'Bora released her first single "No Sense" on New York City based dance label West End Records in 1984.
+In 1984, D'Bora released her first single "No Sense" on New York City based dance label West End Records.
 It was released with two different mixes.
 This was the start of a 15+ year career for the singer.

+In 1990, D'Bora was the vocalist on Freestyle Orchestra's song, "Keep On Pumping It Up".

 D'Bora's single, "Dream About You" was a chart-topper in the UK's clubs.
-It also topped the import charts, but reached #75 in the UK Singles Chart in September 1991.
+It topped the import charts, and reached #75 in the UK Singles Chart in September 1991.
 The album version was remixed by Steve "Silk" Hurley as a single.
 The album was called E.S.P and appeared on Smash Records.

-Four years later, on a new record label (MCA Records), D'Bora released her US and UK club hit "Going Round".
+In 1995, on a new record label (MCA Records), D'Bora released her US and UK club hit "Going Round".
 It hit Top 40 in the UK Single Chart.
 The follow-up, "Good Love, Real Love", was less successful in the UK Singles Chart (#58).
 A 1999 single, "Honey", performed worse and failed to reach the UK Top 75.

+Personal life

+Lippett joined the US Navy in 1992.
+She had 3 children.
+She is married to a US marine.